ZhenxiangICD/2025-ITECH-Thesis-Intuitive-Optimization/Week_04/README.md

 *dx(p) / dp = - inv(dg/dx) * dg/dp* (Inverse of the Jacobian *dg/dx* multiply the partial derivative of *g* w.r.t. *p*)

 In a FEM system, the Jacobian *dg/dx* is essentially the stiffness matrix K!
 And it's usually easy to express analytically given any simulation problem since most of them are just solving the problem of KΔx = u at every step Δx(nature of PDE).
 Most simulation tools' APIs provide this matrix, or at least easy access to assemble it.
 Computing its inverse might still be expensive, but we can use the adjoint method to solve it with only its transpose.
-We don't go deep into this this week, but it will be addressed in the future.

 *dg/dp* depends more on what parameters you choose.
-Deriving it by hand is certainly possible and shouldn't be too complex, but automatic differentiation is usually more helpful.
+Deriving it by hand is certainly possible and shouldn't be too complex, but automatic differentiation is usually very helpful.

 In a neural network, however, the sensitivity matrix *dx(p) / dp* can be easily computed via backpropagation.

 In this week's core paper, you’ll see how neural networks are integrated with FEM knowledge to address inverse design challenges.

-We also provide two optional papers for you to split reading, which explore differentiable descriptions of intrinsic relationships between points(geodesic distance and Voronoi diagrams), emphasizing implicit modeling.
+We also provide two optional papers for you to split reading, which explore differentiable descriptions of intrinsic relationships between points(geodesic distance and Voronoi diagrams)

 ---